tiprankstipranks

 We are reliant on two aircraft manufacturers and one engine manufacturer.

 We operate aircraft manufactured by Bombardier and Embraer.
 The issuance of FAA or manufacturer directives restricting or prohibiting the use of any Bombardier or Embraer aircraft types we operate could negatively impact our business and financial results.
 We are also dependent upon General Electric as the sole manufacturer of engines used on the aircraft we operate.
-Our operations could be materially and adversely affected by the failure or inability of Bombardier, Embraer or General Electric to provide sufficient parts or related maintenance and support services to us on a timely manner.
+Our operations could be materially and adversely affected by the failure or inability of Bombardier, Embraer, General Electric or other certified replacement part companies to provide sufficient parts or related maintenance and support services to us on a timely manner.
 Additionally, timing and availability of new aircraft deliveries could be delayed beyond our control.

 Costs - Risk 1